Girl Group (band): Artistry

 Girl Group have cited Lily Allen, Sabrina Carpenter, Wet Leg, Addison Rae, Chappell Roan and Charli XCX as musical inspirations.
 They listed Charli XCX's 2024 album Brat as an inspiration for their debut EP.
 Christlow grew up as a musical theatre fan and lived in a pub where live bands often performed.
 Halvorsen was taken to Roskilde Festival as a child, while Gundersen descends from poets and songwriters.
 Tollisen was brought up around the music of Joni Mitchell and Paul Simon, while Birkeland is inspired by Disney Channel music, which they have described as useful when writing their hooks.
+Non-musicians they’re influenced by in their career are Audrey Hepburn and Florence Pugh.